robertschopf/robertschopf/README.md

 ## Hi, I'm Robert 👋
 ### Business Analyst | Data & Process Improvement | Customer Data

-👀 I work where business processes and data meet.
-Over the years I’ve helped teams improve data quality, understand their workflows and build reporting that actually supports day‑to‑day decisions.
+👀 I work somewhere between business processes and data.
+Over the years I’ve helped teams clean up their data, understand how their workflows actually run and build reporting that people can use without needing a manual.
-My background is operational, so I tend to focus on solutions that are practical and easy to adopt.
+My background is operational, so I naturally lean toward solutions that are practical and easy to roll out.
 I’m currently relocating to Spain and looking for roles in Business Analysis, Data/BI, Customer Data and Process Optimization.
+Brazil is also on my radar, mostly because of family ties and the time I spent living in São Paulo — so it’s a realistic second target market for me.

 ### 🔍 **What I do:**
-I help teams understand what their data means and how it fits into their daily work.
+I help teams make sense of their data and connect it to what they do every day.
-Most of my experience sits somewhere between:
+Most of my work falls into things like:

 - Business Analysis & Requirements
 - Customer Data & Data Quality